-267. Requests for voluntary time off may only be denied for operational reasons.
+Requests for voluntary time off may only be denied for operational reasons.
 When there are conflicting voluntary unpaid time off requests for the same day(s) or time period, and more than one employee cannot be granted time off due to operational needs, the request of the more senior employee shall prevail.

-268. Employees who have requested time off and who have obtained approval of such requests shall not have their time off altered or eliminated without their consent.
-269. Employees who voluntarily take unpaid time off shall continue to accrue vacation, retirement and sick leave credits at the same rate as if they were in a paid status for the period of their unpaid time off up to a maximum of twenty (20) days per year.
-270. Seniority, holiday pay, retirement and other benefits of employment shall not be negatively impacted due to an employee's participation in the voluntary time off program.
-271. Disputes over the application of this section regarding the approval for certain days or hours off shall be submitted to a standing panel of three (3) people (one appointed by the Union, one by the City, and one by mutual agreement) for resolution in a timely manner.
-272. g.
-There shall be no mandatory unpaid administrative leave (furlough) of any duration for represented employees.
-273. h.
+Employees who have requested time off and who have obtained approval of such requests shall not have their time off altered or eliminated without their consent.

+Employees who voluntarily take unpaid time off shall continue to accrue vacation, retirement and sick leave credits at the same rate as if they were in a paid status for the period of their unpaid time off up to a maximum of twenty (20) days per year.

+- 283. Seniority, holiday pay, retirement and other benefits of employment shall not be negatively impacted due to an employee's participation in the voluntary time off program. - Disputes over the application of this section regarding the approval for certain days or hours off shall be submitted to a standing panel of three (3) people (one appointed by the Union, one by the City, and one by mutual agreement) for resolution in a timely manner. - 285. g.
+There shall be no mandatory unpaid administrative leave (furlough) of any duration for represented employees. - 286. h.
 Alternatives to Normal Work Schedules or Flextime Upon request of the Union to any City department the department head shall meet and confer with the Union on proposals offered by the union or the department relating to alternative scheduling of working hours for all or part of a department.

-274. Notwithstanding any changes agreed to under this section, the work year shall continue to be two thousand eighty (2080) hours (2088 in leap years) and that overtime shall be earned on a daily and/or weekly basis, provided, however, the Union and the affected department may mutually agree on cost equivalent alternative scheduling practices.
-Part-time Work Sche dules 275.
-A part-time work sch edule is a tour of duty less than forty (40) hours per week.
+Notwithstanding any changes agreed to under this section, the work year shall continue to be two thousand eighty (2080) hours (2088 in leap years) and that overtime shall be earned on a daily and/or weekly basis, provided, however, the Union and the affected department may mutually agree on cost equivalent alternative scheduling practices.